Legal Super Bowl Betting For 2020

 The spread is a little bit more difficult to parse out than the moneyline bet, but you can get the hang of it pretty quickly if you think of it in terms of the underdog going into the game with a handicap.
 Basically, the favorite will need to win by a certain number of points’ advantage over the underdog in order to pay out.
 A bet on the underdog can still get you a payout with a loss so long as the team doesn’t lose by more than their handicap, head start or however you want to think about it.
 In either case, that’s called "covering the spread."

 For example: imagine that somehow by a freak turn of events that the Green Bay Packers and the New York Jets were to end up facing each other on a Super Bowl Sunday.
 If the oddsmakers give the Jets a +30 handicap, Green Bay can win by more than 30 points OR the Jets can cover their spread if they lose by less than 30 points.
 Either way, you will still get paid for a winning bet depending on which side you picked.
-A "push" happens when the scoring differential between the two teams is less than the spread.
-In that case, bettors get their money back.
+A "push" happens when the projected score and final score are equal.
+In this scenario, all bettors will see their action refunded.